WeblateOrg/weblate/docs/admin/auth.rst

 .. note::

-   Configuration above also works with Forgejo, for production deployment with Forgejo, see `Codeberg Translate <http://translate.codeberg.org>`_
+   Configuration above also works with Forgejo, for example of production deployment with Forgejo, see `Codeberg Translate <http://translate.codeberg.org>`_

 .. seealso::